teeso/pythonexcels.github.io/2009_07_03_What_is_Python_Excels.md

 So sit back and let’s get ready to write some Python!

-(This post originally published July 3, 2009 on [https://pythonexcels.com](https://pythonexcels.com))
+Originally posted July 3, 2009